constexpr Constructors and Literal Types

 mutable Members

-mutable data members can lead to some unexpected behavior.
-The mutable members of a constexpr object are treated as modifiable during compile-time evaluation, but this can cause compile-time evaluation to fail in certain contexts (because mutable breaks the semantic assumption that "the object is fully determined at compile time").
+mutable data members can lead to unexpected behavior. mutable members of a constexpr object are treated as modifiable during compile-time evaluation, but this can cause compile-time evaluation to fail in certain contexts (because mutable breaks the semantic assumption that "the object is fully determined at compile time").

 Virtual Functions and Virtual Base Classes